What Clients Need To Know About Web Site Design:

 OR Site> Page> Header> Subhead1> Subhead2> Body

-Metafiles: Key word lists, titles, descriptions and phrases that are embedded in a web page, but not visible to a user.
+Metafiles: Key word lists, titles, descriptions and phrases that are embedded in a web page, visible to search engines, but not visible to a user.
 Every word in the metafile should appear in the visible text and in the same word order.

-Navigation: A system for understanding and accessing a web site.
+Navigation: A system for accessing a web site and understanding its structure and hierarchy.

 Ornament: graphic elements that are not necessary to content or navigation.
 Ornaments and pictures may be useful to help differentiate one web page from another.